Skip to content

 Avoid leftover paint altogether!

 It's easy: Buy only what you need.
-Before heading to the paint store, use this online calculator to determine how much paint is required for the job.
+Before heading to the paint store, use this list of online calculators provided by PaintCare to determine how much paint is required for the job.
 All it takes is a few quick measurements of the room(s) you're planning to paint.

 Where to go